 What to check in the field mapping step

-LinkedIn’s CSV uses column names like “First Name,” “Last Name,” “Email Address,” “Company,” “Position” and “Connected On.”
-A good converter recognises these automatically.
-The one field that sometimes needs manual mapping is “Position” some converters expect “Job Title” instead.
-Map it to the TITLE: vCard property to ensure it appears correctly when you import the VCF into your address book.
+LinkedIn’s CSV uses the column names “First Name”, “Last Name”, “URL”, “Email Address”, “Company”, “Position” and “Connected On”.
+A good converter recognises them automatically, and the profile link in the URL column maps to the vCard URL property, a handy way to jump from a phone contact back to the person’s profile.
+The one field that can need manual mapping is “Position”, since some converters expect “Job Title” instead.
+Map it to the TITLE vCard property so it appears correctly when you import the VCF into your address book.

-This is the most common frustration with LinkedIn exports and it is worth understanding clearly.
+This is the most common frustration with LinkedIn exports, so here is exactly what is happening.

-LinkedIn has a privacy setting called “Allow connections to export my email.”
+LinkedIn has a privacy toggle called “Allow your connections to download your email in their data export”.
 It is turned off by default for every account.
-That means, unless a connection has specifically gone into their LinkedIn privacy settings and switched this option on, their email address will not appear in your export even if they have an email address on their profile that you can see when viewing it.
+Unless a connection has gone into their privacy settings and switched this option on, their email address will not appear in your export.
+That holds even when their profile shows you an email address on screen.

 You cannot export phone numbers at all.
 LinkedIn does not include phone numbers in any export.
 Free account or Premium.
 This is a hard platform limit, not a configuration issue.

-You cannot export 2nd or 3rd degree connections.
-Only 1st-degree connections people you are directly connected to appear in the export.
-People you follow but are not connected to are not included.
+You cannot export second or third degree connections.
+Only first degree connections, the people directly connected to you, appear in the export.
+People you follow without being connected are not included.

 The file is a static snapshot.
 The export captures your network at the moment of download.
 If someone updates their job title or company the next day, your VCF will have the old information.
 LinkedIn does not provide a live sync.